 Using high-pressure sodium lights remains a common practice for many industrial facilities.
-The actual quality of light and its impact on operators is less than ideal.
+The actual quality of light and its impact on operators could be better.

 Shell's station, the lighting had a warm colour temperature between 2000 & 3000 Kelvin.
-This colour temp is typically for comfortable settings like a bedroom or break room.
-Not for a facility where natural gas is presence and productivity is vital.
+This colour temp. is typically for comfortable settings like a bedroom or break room.
+Not for a facility where natural gas is present, and productivity is vital.

 Upgrading these conventional HPS to Nemalux high-performance LED lights improves the lighting quality.
-Increasing the visual alertness and acuity to support the performance of operators.
+Increasing the visual alertness and understanding to support the performance of operators.

-The colour temperature increases to 5,000K giving a more 'white' light than yellow.
-The optical range of the fixture distributes the light out evenly with fewer shadows.
+The colour temperature increases to 5,000K, giving a more 'white' light than yellow.
+The fixture's optical range distributes the light evenly with fewer shadows.
 The physical temperature of the LED fixture is less 'hot' than the older HPS or MH light fixtures.

-The combination of a low CRI value and the short lifespan of bulbs can be very negative.
-Generating inaccurate representation of colors and adding unnecessary challenges to critical tasks.
+The combination of a low CRI value and the short lifespan of bulbs can be very damaging.
+This combination generates an inaccurate representation of colors.
+Adding unnecessary visual challenges to critical tasks.

-Transitioning to harsh or hazardous location-rated LED lights can add major benefits.
+Transitioning to harsh or hazardous location-rated LED lights can add significant benefits.
 The quality of light decreases fatigue, lowers operating costs, and improves productivity.